DASISH/TERESAH/documentation/user_manual/teresah_manual.md

 ![The sign up form for creating a new user account](./images/sign_up.png) *The sign up form for creating a new user account*

+Now we need some basic information about you:

+- (1) Your name
-Now we need some basic information about you: (1) Your name, (2) Your prefered locale (currently English and Swedish are available), (3) A mail adress (4) The password you want to use.
+- (2) Your prefered locale (currently English and Swedish are available)
+- (3) A mail adress
+- (4) The password you want to use.
 Repeat the password.

 Once you have filled out the fields correctly, click on "Sign Up".

 ![The mail sent to new users.](./images/welcome_mail.png) *The mail sent to new users.*